OpenEvalProject/evals/manuscripts/elife-83876/v1/manuscript.md

 ![Figure 1.](https://cdn.elifesciences.org/articles/83876/elife-83876-fig1-v1.jpg)

-**Figure 1.:** (
+**Figure 1.:** Variations in infants’ cognitive performance.
-A) A schematic of the visual cognition task.
+(A) A schematic of the visual cognition task.
 (B) An infant performing the task.
 (C) The 6-month-old cohort (N = 107) had lower ‘first-look no-change’ change preference scores relative to the 9-month-old cohort (N = 106).
 (D) Infants showed higher change preference scores in the low memory load condition (N = 210) relative to the medium (N = 208) and high loads (N = 209).
 (E) Infants had faster visual processing speed (higher shift rates) in the low load condition (N = 206) relative to the medium (N = 206) and high loads (N = 205).
 (F) Standardized composite scores from the Mullen Scales of Early Learning (MSEL) in year 1 were higher for high SES infants (N = 97) than for low SES infants (N = 112).
 (G) Problem-solving scores from the Ages and Stages Questionnaire (ASQ) in year 2 were higher for high SES infants (N = 84) than for low SES infants (N = 96).
 Note that for F and G, a continuous SES score based on the Kuppuswamy Scale (see Mohd Saleem, 2020) was used in analysis, but this was median-split for ease of visualization.
 Line in boxplots shows the median, lower and upper hinges show the first and third quartiles, lower and upper whiskers extend to the smallest and largest point no more than 1.5 * the interquartile range from the closest hinge respectively, and data beyond teh whiskers are outlying and are plotted individually.

 We recorded in-home air quality using a laser particle sensor (Air Visual Node, Atlanta Healthcare, Inc) placed in the home (see Figure 2A) for 3 continuous days during each assessment period.
 Field workers were instructed to place the sensor in the room where infants slept or spent most of their time.
 We re-assessed air quality up to six times for each family (every three months in-between lab visits; M visits = 4, SD = 1.16).
 These data were modelled and a participant-level score which adjusted for season and time of day was extracted for use in the analyses (see Methods).
 We focused on PM2.5 concentrations expressed as US Air Quality Index (AQI) values.
 This index maps PM2.5 concentrations measured in μg/m3 to a more intuitive categorical scale where AQI values under 50 are good, values from 51 to 100 indicate moderate air quality, values 101–150 indicate air that is unhealthy for sensitive groups, and values higher than 151 are considered unhealthy extending up to hazardous (>301).
 Note that AQI values can be readily converted to μg/m3 using on-line calculators (e.g. https://www.airnow.gov/aqi/aqi-calculator/).

 ![Figure 2.](https://cdn.elifesciences.org/articles/83876/elife-83876-fig2-v1.jpg)

-**Figure 2.:** 2.5) by year, by day, and by type of cooking fuel.(
+**Figure 2.:** Variations in in-home air quality (PM2.5) by year, by day, and by type of cooking fuel.
-A) Three examples of in-home sensor placement for households of varying SES levels.
+(A) Three examples of in-home sensor placement for households of varying SES levels.
 (B) Variations in in-home air quality over years in the study (participants contributing data = 215).
 Black dots show mean air quality index over each 3-day assessment period with standard errors indicating variability over households collected on the same day.
 Black line shows our model fit through these data.
 Red line shows best-fitting curve from outdoor air quality observations recorded in Lucknow, India.
 (C) Daily variations in in-home air quality with peaks at meal preparation times (participants contributing data = 215).
 Points indicate raw data (with standard errors), the line indicates our model fit.
 (D) Plots showing poorer in-home air quality for households that used cow dung for cooking fuel (N = 25) relative to wood (N = 152) and liquified petroleum gas (LPG; N = 38).
 Boxplot details are same as in Figure 1.

 As can be seen in Figure 2B, air quality in Shivgarh was quite poor, with AQI values often higher than 151, with an overall mean of 207.
 This is comparable to recent AQI data for the northern states in India that ranged from 186 to 267 (Pandey et al., 2021).
 We also compared in-home air quality to daily outdoor air quality from the nearest monitoring station in Lucknow (red line in Figure 2B; see Central Pollution Control Board in India: https://cpcb.nic.in).
 Annual fluctuations in in-home air quality generally mirrored fluctuations in outdoor air quality in Lucknow, although with a lower peak in the winter of 2018–2019 (for similar seasonal variations in indoor and outdoor air quality, see Rohra and Taneja, 2016).
 We note that this lower peak occurred during a pause in our indoor air quality data collection; thus, we cannot evaluate if this is a mismatch or simply a result of limited data during this period in the indoor air quality model.